Avonmouth and Lawrence Weston Port Communities Resilience Fund

 Jobs and enterprise

-The funding is planned to deliver an improved network of Jobs, Training and Enterprise facilities supporting all four communities.
+The funding is planned to deliver an improved network of Jobs, Training and Enterprise (JTE) facilities supporting all four communities.

 Community facilities grants

 Grants from the fund are only allowed to be used to improve physical assets such as buildings or equipment.
 It can’t be used for salaries or ongoing running costs.